 “Dirty reservoirs and filters in humidifiers can quickly breed bacteria and mold.
 Dirty humidifiers can be especially problematic for people with asthma and allergies.”

 So, if you use a portable humidifier, you should clean it every 3 days and use distilled water, which contains lower mineral deposits–deposits that can promote bacterial growth.
 Of course, this can become somewhat of a nuisance (cleaning every three days), but there’s a way around this maintenance.

 How to get strict humidity control without annoying maintenance

 While portable humidifiers can help with asthma, cleaning them, changing the filters, preparing them for storage and using the right kind of water makes them a pain to maintain.

-Not only is a whole-home humidifier low maintenance (no water refilling or constant cleaning), but controlling the humidity is super precise.
+Not only is a whole-home humidifier low maintenance (no water tank or constant cleaning), but controlling the humidity is super precise.
 You can either control the humidity from a humidistat or a compatible thermostat.

 That precise control will ensure that you have just the right humidity level in your home, helping those with asthma stay comfortable around the entire home.
 Of course, the cost of a whole-home humidifier is much more than a single portable humidifier.
-But considering that it can affect your entire home, it’s a more cost effective solution than placing several portable humidifiers around your home.
+But considering that it can affect your entire home, it’s a more cost-effective solution than placing several portable humidifiers around your home.